lgp171188/launchpad/lib/lp/soyuz/stories/ppa/xx-ppa-workflow.rst

     Personal package archives
     PPA for Celso Providelo

-Celso himself can see the PPA, and it's linked so he can reenable it if required.
+Celso himself can see the PPA, and it's linked so he can re-enable it if required.

     >>> cprov_browser.open("http://launchpad.test/~cprov")